 But the exact timing will come down to personal circumstances.

-For example if your baby is dealing with the stress of a major change in their environment or routine, then it may be a good idea to keep using a pacifier to provide some consistency and comfort.
+For example, if your baby is dealing with the stress of a major change in their environment or routine, or even something seemingly smaller like stopping the use of their white noise machine, then it may be a good idea to keep using one to provide some consistency and comfort.

-On the other hand, if your baby is under 2 years of age but prone to ear infections (which can be caused by pacifier use), is showing early signs of dental issues or has noticeable signs of speech problems, then you may want to consider taking their pacifier away earlier.
+On the other hand, if your baby is under 2 years of age but prone to ear infections (which can be caused by pacifier use), is showing early signs of dental issues or has noticeable signs of speech problems, then you may want to consider taking it away earlier.

 As always, if you are not sure what is best for your little one, then it’s best to speak with your pediatrician.